kel2ck/animal-trading-cards/README.md

 # animal-trading-cards
-web-based trading card using HTML and CSS
+web-based trading card using HTML and CSS.